AleahGoldstein/Accidental-Drug-Deaths-in-Connecticut/Accidental_Drug_Related_Deaths_Analysis.md

 ct = st_transform(ct, 4326)
 ```

-Here we build a map of Connecticut with each census tract defined.
+Below we build a map of Connecticut with each census tract defined.
 The median income is displayed per tract and markers show where deaths have occured.
 Zooming in, it appears that higher income areas have fewer deaths.
-However, there are many correla
+However, there are many other factors that could be correlated such as population size.

 ```r
 popup <- paste0("Median Income in 2014-2018: ", ct$estimate)